seanmcelroy/aws-access-graph/README.md

 ## Licensing
 This software is dual licensed under the terms of the GNU Affero General Public License for non-commercial use.
-Any commercial use or use of this software or any portion of it in commercial offerings requires a separate proprietary license fom the author.
+Any commercial use or use of this software or any portion of it in commercial offerings requires a separate proprietary license from the author.

 ## Authors
 To contact the author, email Sean McElroy at me@seanmcelroy.com.